smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 determined by the destination.

 `is_data_access_connection`(\<connection\>): Boolean - true if one of the connection end points is a data access feature.
-Note: should be determined by the destination.

 []{#model-element-containment}